The Food Assembly provides people with high-quality local food that is sourced and produced with care.

 - Give the Assembly Host two months' notice if they intend to cease supplying.

-- Select Assembly projects on the basis of their professionalism and their chances of success, and then train and advise Hosts throughout their activity.
+- Select Assembly projects on the basis of their professionalism and their chances of success, and provide training materials to Hosts to support their activities.

-- Offer guidance to Producers for using the platform and communicating with the Network.
+- Provide guidance to Producers on using the platform and communicating with the Network.

 - Always protect the freedom of Producers to determine fair prices in accordance with the principles of direct selling and the production costs of the Producer.

-- Coordinate and organise the network of Assemblies, maintaining its vitality, professionalism and sense of unity.
+- Provide the infrastructure needed to support the network of Assemblies, maintaining its vitality, professionalism and sense of unity.

 - Only allow Producers in the Network who use sustainable agriculture techniques, pay fair wages, and are striving for ecological and qualitative excellence.